International applicants are those who do not hold:

 - Australian permanent residence.

-Whether you can apply through SATAC will depend on the courses you are applying for.
+Whether you can apply through SATAC will depend on the institutions and courses you are applying for.

 Applying for TAFE SA courses

 If you are an international applicant on a student visa (subclass 500) you do not apply through SATAC.
 Contact TAFE SA International on + 61 8 8463 5487 or free call (in Australia) 1800 049 492 or visit the TAFE SA website.

 If you hold another visa type you can apply through SATAC.
 TAFE SA will inform you about your eligibility to study and tuition fees when you enrol.
 You can check your eligibility to enrol before applying.
 Email firstname.lastname@example.org and include your visa number and subclass if relevant.

 International Year 12 applicants to Charles Darwin University, Flinders University, The University of Adelaide and University of South Australia, can apply for undergraduate courses through SATAC.